Introduction: 600 Watt, 3d-printed, Halbach Array, Brushless DC Electric Motor

 The ROTOR with the slots for the magnets is the largest part.
 The second part of the rotor is like the lid of a jar, and holds the magnets in place.
 The third smaller part of the rotor named “collar” is needed to firmly lock the shaft to the rotor.
 The rotor needs to sustain a high centrifugal forces, hence I recommend a material, which is strong and not brittle.
 The shaft collar is the only piece, which needs to be printed with supports enabled.

 The STATOR CORE is the winding form of the copper wires.
 It consists of two symmetrical parts.
-I recommend to use magnetic PLA from Proto Pasta.
+I recommend to use Magnetic Iron PLA from Proto Pasta.
 PLA has a problem at higher temperatures, but the metal powder not only helps to increase the magnetic flux, but also helps to dissipate heat.

 The STATOR MOUNT is also divided into two halves, it firmly locks the stator core, and allows to mount the motor on a chassis.
 All ball-bearings sit on the stator mount, and it finally needs to absorb all the forces from the motor (vibrations, torque).